Bloc/workshop-angular-primer/workshop/exercise_5.md

 # Inputs for New Tasks

-> Description: ng-model and adding inputs to create new tasks.
+> Description: Add input fields for creating new tasks.
-> Command: `mocha test/exercise_5.js --timeout 5000 --reporter ./test/log_formatter.js`
+> Command: `mocha test/exercise_5.js --timeout 5000 --reporter test/log_reporter.js`

 To create a new task, we'll add a label, text field, and submit button to our HTML: